dgodd/cf-acceptance-tests/README.md

 * `test_password`: Used to set the password for the test user.
 This may be needed if your CF installation has password policies.
 * `timeout_scale`: Used primarily to scale default timeouts for test setup and teardown actions (e.g. creating an org) as opposed to main test actions (e.g. pushing an app).
 * `isolation_segment_name`: Name of the isolation segment to use for the isolation segments test.
+* `routing_isolation_segment_name`: Name of the isolation segment to use for the routing isolation segments test.
+* `routing_isolation_segment_domain`: Domain to use for testing routing with isolation segments.
 * `private_docker_registry_image`: Name of the private docker image to use when testing private docker registries.
 [See below](#private-docker)
 * `private_docker_registry_username`: Username to access the private docker repository.
 [See below](#private-docker)
 * `private_docker_registry_password`: Password to access the private docker repository.
 [See below](#private-docker)